kimcamp33/stocks-analysis/README.md

 Module 2

-# Refractoring Code for Stock Analysis
+# Refactoring Code for Stock Analysis

 ## Overview of Project